hyperstack-org/hyperstack/docs/hyper-spec/03-hyperspec-methods-and-features.md

 #### `add_class`

 Adds a CSS class.
-The first parameter is the name of the class, and the second is a hash of styles, represented in the react style format.
+The first parameter is the name of the class, and the second is a hash of styles, represented in the React [style format.](https://reactjs.org/docs/dom-elements.html#style)

 Example: `add_class :some_class, borderStyle: :solid` adds a class with style `border-style: 'solid'`